danwing/https-local-domains/draft-thomson-https-local-domains.md

 # Raw Public Keys {#rpk}

-Todo:  rewrite this section

-Certificates are complicated for most people.
-They also have an expiration date.
-This system uses a public key for the lifetime of the device, which is hopefully years.
-A certificate is not appropriate; a raw public key is more approporiate.
+Raw public keys are used in various security protocols to facilitate authentication without the need for full certificate chains {{?RFC7250}}.
+This approach simplifies the certificate exchange process by transmitting only the necessary public key information.

+Certificates are complicated because they involve:

+  * Managing multiple levels of certificate authorities (CAs).
+  * Regular renewal and lifecycle management.
+  * Establishing and verifying trust with CAs.

+Raw public keys offer a simpler alternative:

+  * No need for complex certificate chains.
+  * Using raw public keys allows for direct authentication, making it easier to implement and understand.
+  * Raw public keys use a public key for the lifetime of the device, eliminating the need for renewal and longer lifetimes.
+  * Robust authentication through public key cryptography.

+Using raw public keys can streamline authentication processes while maintaining high levels of security, making them an attractive alternative to traditional certificates.

 # Validation {#validation}